Gurupatil0003/Python_Tutorial/QuetionBank.md

 ```
-# What are Python dictionaries?
+# 2.What are Python dictionaries?
 Explain their features and demonstrate how to add,
  update, and delete items from a dictionary

 A **dictionary** in Python is a collection of unordered, changeable, and indexed items.
 It is used to store data in key-value pairs, where each key is unique.
 Dictionaries are defined using curly braces `{}`, with keys and values separated by a colon.